cbron/mancora/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile

     gem 'mancora'

-And then execute:
+And then execute

-    $ bundle
+    bundle

-To add it to your application:
+To add it to your application

     rails g mancora:install
     rake db:migrate # Creates a mancora_stats table, use `Mancora::Stat` to access it

 ## Usage

 Then setup your lib/mancora.rb file.
-Only class_name and interval are required.
+Only class_name and interval are required

     Mancora.widgets do